-- An integrated solution to oil and gas risk and regulatory issues is being developed by the Idaho National Laboratory (INL) and C3 - Working with regulatory agencies in North Dakota to assure that the technology meets all regulatory requirements - The Integrated Waste Screening System (IWSS) utilizes technology developed by the INL for the nuclear industry is being adapted for oil and gas radioactive wastes (patent pending) Four monitoring systems are included in the patient pending technology that address types of oil and gas waste being generated as well as weath site and spill monitoring around wells and disposal sites Well tested technology with simplified casy-to-use operator interfaces Rapid development and implementation. based on an - A radioactive-material encapsulation technology (C3), with significant improvements over Portland cement - Provide assurance to stakeholders that the waste is being optimally processed and disposed of at safe secure waste sites - Provide training on dangers, methods for characterization and encapsulation of wastes
+- An integrated solution to oil and gas risk and regulatory issues is being developed by the Idaho National Laboratory (INL) and C3 - Working with regulatory agencies in North Dakota to assure that the technology meets all regulatory requirements - The Integrated Waste Screening System (IWSS) utilizes technology developed by the INL for the nuclear industry is being adapted for oil and gas radioactive wastes (patent pending) Four monitoring systems are included in the patient pending behaviory that address types of oil and gas waste being generated as well as waste site and spill monitoring around wells and disposal sites.

+Well tested technology with simplified casy-to-use operator interfaces.

+Rapid development and implementation based or of the control of the control - A radioactive-material encapsulation technology (C3), with significant improvements over Portland cement - Provide assurance to stakeholders that the waste is being optimally processed and disposed of at safe secure waste sites - Provide training on dangers, methods for characterization and encapsulation of wastes